 Color allows artists to express their individuality, evoke certain moods, and portray positive or negative subliminal messages.
 And throughout history the greatest of artists have experimented with new pigments and new technologies to lead movements and deliver masterpieces.
 But, as something so cardinal, we sometimes forget how poignant color palettes can be, and how much they can tell us.

 When Vermeer painted The Milkmaid, the amount of ultramarine he could use was written in the contract.
 How did that affect how he used it?
 When Turner experimented with Indian Yellow, he captured roaring flames that brought his paintings to life.
 If he had used a more ordinary yellow, would he have created something so extraordinary?
 And how did Warhol throw away the rulebook to change what color could achieve?

-For the works in this book, color isn’t just a basic artistic tool, but the critical component to their success.
-Structured chronologically, Colors of Art provides a fun, intelligent and visually engaging look at the greatest artistic palettes in art history – from Rafael’s use of perspective and Vermeer’s ultramarine, to Andy Warhol’s hot pinks and Lisa Brice’s blue women.
+Structured chronologically, Colors of Art provides a fun, intelligent, and visually engaging look at the greatest artistic palettes in art history – from Rafael’s use of perspective and Vermeer’s ultramarine, to Andy Warhol’s hot pinks, and Lisa Brice’s blue women.

 Colors of Art offers a refreshing take on the subject and acts as a primer for artists, designers, and art lovers who want to look at art history from a different perspective.